adeptusnull/timegangster/README.md

-# MCP Time Dancer
+# MCP TimeGangster

-A Model Context Protocol (MCP) server that provides time-related functionalities, including fetching the current time in specified timezones and converting time between different timezones.
+A Node.js MCP (Model Context Protocol) server for time-related functionalities and timezone conversions.
+This package allows LLMs to:

+1. Get the current time in any timezone
+2. Convert times between different timezones

 ## Features